bcgov/issuer-kit/docs/ConfiguringIssuerKit.md

   * `multiUse`: determines wether a single invite can e used multiple times, or it will be disabled after the first credential is successfully issued.

+* `authentication`: an object holding configuration settings for the OIDC authentication service

+  * `jwksUri`: the JWKS uri for the service to be used when verifying id tokens

+  * `algorithms`: an array containing one (or more) encryption algorithms supported by the authentication server

 #### Schemas

 Each issuer APi/controller can be used to issue several different credentials.
 The schemas determining such credentials are configured in `schemas.json`.